Walking

 Ribblehead Viaduct stretching out across the Ribble Valley in Yorkshire

-The Ribblehead Viaduct (aka the Batty Moss Viaduct) is a Grade II listed viaduct in the Ribble Valley in North Yorkshire, carrying the Settle to Carlisle railway.
+The Ribblehead Viaduct is a Grade II listed viaduct in the Ribble Valley in North Yorkshire, carrying the Settle to Carlisle railway.
 With its impressive aesthetics, this photogenic structure makes for a captivating subject for the eye and lens.
 Naturally, the best way to appreciate the sheer size and scale of the viaduct is to see it for yourself - especially when combined with a hearty stroll.
 Fortunately, a wonderful 4-mile walk awaits to provide the perfect opportunity to do just that.
 A circular route starting and ending close to the foot of the viaduct, it leads you through the dreamy countryside of the Yorkshire Dales and along the banks of gurgling streams and babbling brooks for a truly memorable wander in the wild.
 One of the best things to do in Yorkshire, you can also take a ride on the Settle to Carlisle railway atop the viaduct.

 Langsett Reservoir